shengminp/shengminp.github.io/_pages/about.md

 About Me
 ======
 Hello!
-I am a post-master student at the Computer Science at the Yonsei University.
+I am a doctral student at the Artificial Intelligence at the Yonsei University.

 Research Interest
 ======
+* Natural language reasoning
+  * A clear research topic is currently being sought

 * Language generation
   * Designing methods that extract rich but explainable knowledge from natural or formal language.
   * Efficiently generate meaningful data through a specific and targeted approach.